Chronology

 1950

-Rents a two-story house at 1496 Perry Street in Columbus with Isabel, which doubles as a studio.
 Begins to use paint cans full of sand to counterbalance an old easel in order to rotate canvases.
-Uses a mirror to see paintings upside down to abstract the subject matter and concentrate on compositional unity.
+Uses a mirror to see paintings upside down to abstract the subject matter and concentrate on compositional unity.22Oral history interview with Tom Doyle by Avis Berman, January 21, 2002, RLF Archives.

 Summer 1950

-Takes Mural Painting, Research: Oil and Watercolor Painting, and final Technical Problems class.
+Takes Mural Painting, Research: Oil and Watercolor Painting and final Technical Problems class.

 July 28, 1950